Prepare Your Convenience Store for National Impaired Driving Month

 Although customers are not consuming alcohol at your convenience store, it is still your responsibility to refuse sales to intoxicated customers.
 In addition to legal consequences, many states have “dram shop” laws that allow victims of drunk driving incidents to hold retailers accountable for the actions of intoxicated customers.
 If you sell to an already intoxicated customer, you and your manager can be held personally liable.

 It is illegal to sell to intoxicated customers.
 To protect yourself, your store, and your customers, always err on the side of caution if you suspect a customer may be intoxicated.
-Legal precedent is always evolving on this issue.
+Laws and legal precedent are always evolving on this issue.
 In fact, a court in New Mexico recently ruled that a convenience store could be held responsible for selling gas to an intoxicated customer who was later involved in an accident.
 This could open the door for similar lawsuits in the future, so it’s best to make sure your employees are well-trained on identifying the signs of intoxication as well as refusing alcohol sales when necessary.
+You don’t want to be unprepared when your store gets a compliance check.

 Signs of Intoxication:

-• Customer is talkative or has slow or slurred speech.
+• The customer is talkative or has slow or slurred speech.

 • They may be loud and boisterous or angry.